 2. Minimise costs

 When you invest, how much you pay in fees is one of the only factors you can control and predict.
 It’s important to remember that fees present a direct drag on any returns you make – and they’ll be taken out whether you make money or not.
 This means that in a year where your portfolio loses money, the subtraction of fees could actually increase that loss.
-Look for funds that have low fees – anything from 0.75% or below.
+Look for funds that have low fees – anything around 0.75% or lower.

 Diversification is sometimes called the one free lunch in investment.
 By saving into many different types of asset (corporate and government bonds, shares, property and so on) you can possibly mitigate the effects of downturns in certain markets.
 Even within shares, those from different regions and business types don’t necessarily move up and down together, so holding many can protect you from the worst losses.
+Check out our article ‘What is an asset class and what are the different types?'

 4. Build a portfolio